FreshGandalf-y/desklab/README.md

-# desklab

-Desklab is only a full-stack webui for a chatfunktion and something else i use in my homelab.
+desklab is a full-stack w´webserver with a chatfunktion and something else i use in my homelab.

 ## Wy?

-So, i don´t know what is your benefit from this Project, i use it to program on my main pc and pull it to my raspberry pi.
+Desklab started as a personal playground and development environment.
+I develop and test it on my main PC, then deploy it to my Raspberry Pi to run in my local network.
+So...
+I don´t knew what´s your bennefit for this project.

 ## how to install?